-An Old Havana self guided walking tour is the best way to see Havana, the capital of Cuba.
+An Old Havana self guided walking tour – with a map – is the best way to see Havana, the capital of Cuba.
 The far eastern section of the city known as Habana Vieja or Old Havana is especially charming with its colonial architecture and bustling plazas.

 Havana beguiles.
 It draws you in slowly with every soulful, mellow musical note, with every piece of baroque architecture, with every leafy, sunny square.

 Here is a self-guided Old Havana walking tour map that will ensure you hit many of the main points of interest.
 There is so much more to see and do in this city but if your time is limited, this Old Havana self guided walking tour is for you.